plone/training/deployment/ansible.rst

 Using Vagrant/virtualbox

     You will initially be able to log in as the "vagrant" user using a private key that's in a file created by Vagrant.
-    The user "vagrant" may issue ``sudo`` commands with no additional password.
+    The user "vagrant" may issue :command:`sudo` commands with no additional password.

 Using Linode

     You'll set a root password when you create your new machine.
-    If you're willing to use the root user directly, you will not need a ``sudo`` password.
+    If you're willing to use the root user directly, you will not need a :command:`sudo` password.

 When setting up a Digital Ocean machine